eurano/RDR2-fix-pl-translation/README.md

 1 .You can download compiled filed from releases.

-or compile file using gxt2:
+or compile .oxt file using gxt2: https://github.com/lollolong/gxt2
-https://github.com/lollolong/gxt2

 2. In lml folder create folder "Challenge 2 Objective Description Fix" and put both files there: challengeObjective.gxt2 , install.xml